Adaptive Split-Fusion Transformer: Introduction

-However, most current hybrid models equally treat local and global contexts, which conflicts with real-world scenarios that the importance of local/global cues varies with respect to the image category and network depth.
+However, most current hybrid models treat local and global contexts equally, which conflicts with the real-world scenario that the importance of local/global cues varies according to the image visuals and layer depth.
 For example, tiny objects prefer local evidence, whereas landscapes bias global views in the recognition process.
-Besides, layer with different depths also shows their biases in learning local/global contexts as stated in \cite{Pan2021OnTI}.
+Besides, layer with different depths also shows their biases in learning local/global contexts, as mentioned in \cite{Pan2021OnTI}.

 To tackle this, we propose a novel parallel hybrid named {\textit{Adaptive Split-Fusion Transformer}} (ASF-former), which adopts an adaptive gating strategy to select convolution/attention paths according to global visual cues.
-Its encoder contains two parts: \textit{Efficient Split Parallelism with HMCB} and \textit{Adaptive Fusion} (Fig.~\ref{fig:framework}).
+Its encoder contains two parts: \textit{Efficient Split Parallelism with HMCB} and \textit{Adaptive Fusion} as shown in Figure~(\ref{fig:framework}).

-\textbf{Efficient Split Parallelism with HMCB} introduces two primary modifications to the existing parallel hybrid models.
-Specifically, we split inherent channels into half for each branch's inputs to avoid doubling the feature's dimension when adding an extra branch.
-Moreover, we also comprehensively and carefully craft an efficient convolution path named \textit{Half-Residual Mobile Convolutional Branch} (HMCB).
-This HMCB demonstrates stronger local capability with fewer computations than its counterparts.
+\textbf{Efficient Split Parallelism with HMCB} differs from the existing parallel hybrid models in two aspects.
+Firstly, we comprehensively and carefully craft an efficient convolution path named \textit{Half-Residual Mobile Convolutional Branch} (HMCB).
+Compared with existing counterparts, the HMCB demonstrates stronger local capability with fewer computations.
+Secondly, we split inherent feature channels of pure transformers into half and separately feed sub-features into the Conv/attention branch.
+Thereby, we could keep the same feature dimension as the original backbone.
 With these, the Split Parallelism shares a similar complexity as single-path (convolution or attention) models.

-\textbf{Adaptive Fusion} intakes outputs from convolution and attention branches and performs weighted sum on them with adaptive scalars.
-Specifically, visual features from both paths pass through a stack of layers, including global pooling, fully-connected layer, and Sigmoid activation, for yielding weighting scalars.
+\textbf{Adaptive Fusion} module intakes outputs from convolution and attention branches and weighs them with adaptive scalars.
+Specifically, visual features from both paths are processed by sequential layers, including global pooling, fully-connected layer, and Sigmoid activation, to generate weighting scalars.
+These scalars are used to weigh features from each branch (Fig. (\ref{fig:framework})).
 We also add an extra skip connection to alleviate gradient vanishing in backpropagation.
 We experimentally verify that the new adaptive fusion could effectively and efficiently select convolution/attention branches according to visual contents.
-We briefly summarize our contributions as below.
+We briefly summarize our contributions below.